Yetitablet finds the right touch in Jordan

 Yetitablet is a part of an ongoing project between Jordanian and Finnish edtech companies, which recently introduced the tablet to the Middle Eastern state.
 During the visit, the tablet was introduced to a range of education providers, teachers and pupils in different parts of the country, and received favourable reactions and national coverage in Jordanian media.

 Maria Jokelainen was pleased about the response, observing that “teachers realised immediately how the games we uploaded improve problem-solving skills and collaboration among students”.
-In addition to improving social skills, the tablet proved its versatility, being lauded for allowing “teachers and students to access a smart board, computer, Android tablet, smart table and traditional whiteboard through one device”.
+In addition to improving social skills, the tablet proved its versatility, being lauded for allowing “teachers and students to access a smart board, computer, Android tablet, smart table and traditional whiteboard through one device”, according to a release.

 The project culminated in a co-lesson between students from Jordan and Finland, where the pupils worked together on joint tasks on their Yetitablets, challenging the traditional concept of group work.